jcjurado3/civic_voice_plus_be/README.md

 The back end application is an API built with the Rails framework.
 It exposes 12 RESTful endpoints and is responsible for receiving JSON requests, querying the internal database, consuming external APIs, and formatting JSON responses to send data to the front end application.

-INSERT LINK TO Production Website
+Our Production Site is available [here](https://civic-voice-plus-fe.onrender.com/)

 Github repositories:
 * Front End: [![Github][Github]][project-fe-gh-url]